yog3shmandg3/yog3shmandg3.github.io/_posts/2018-04-02-road-trip-sf-den.md

     - add duration of travel for each day, and a breakdown of hours per day so that everyone has an estimate of how much time they should Suspendisse
     - add map at the top of each post for the route of that day5
-    - add your own or other people 360 photos and/or videos -->
+    - add your own or other people 360 photos and/or videos
+    - add links to products in packing list, and explain why they might need it -->

 ![Collage summary road trip SF to Denver](../img/road-trip-sf-den-collage/collage-road-trip-sf-den.jpg)